MicrosoftDocs/Devices-docs/surface/nfc-support-surface-go.md

 **Does NFC support digital wallet or point of sale payments?**

--  No. The NFC component does not include a secured element, and the interface is not HID but a simple I2C.
+- No. The NFC component doesn't include a secured element, and the interface isn't HID but a simple I2C.

 **Can NFC be disabled through UEFI or DFCI?**